-Building positive behaviors is as important as dealing with negative habits.
+Building positive behaviors is as important as dealing with harmful habits.
 Here are eight ways to use your habitual nature to create good habits.

 Eight Ways to Build Good Habits

 We are creatures of habit.
 So rather than fighting against our nature, we learn to use it.
-In fact, we’ll use this aspect of our nature to make life better.
+We’ll use this aspect to make life better.
 It’s a mind hack that can change the trajectory of your life.

 1) Set SMART Goals

-Goals are the most direct and powerful way of creating positive behaviors.
+Goals are the most direct and positive ways to create positive behaviors.
 We start our discussion on the eight ways to build good habits with “smart” goals.
 Smart is an acronym to remind of the best way to set goals.

 - Time-oriented or time-sensitive

 Another critical best practice is to make incremental goals.
 Use one goal to build onto the next.
 Breaking the larger objective into smaller benchmarks helps you reach the result.
 For example, you ultimately want to lose 20 lbs.
-Start with a target of 2 lbs.
+Start with a target of 2 pounds.
 Celebrate each step.
 Celebrating the small steps will encourage and empower you to reach the goal.

 Also, make daily goals.
 Keep the list short, only five or six items.
 Building good behaviors is easy if you take it one step at a time.
-This will give you direction but not overwhelm you.
+It gives you direction but does not overwhelm you.
 If you already use a to-do list, then scale it back to only ten things.
 Next, make sure one of these is the second and third practices below.

-This is the essence of taking time for yourself is a building block to strengthen the mind.
+Taking time for yourself is a building block to strengthen the mind.
 Learning to fold your attention inward is a key to mental and physical health.
 A two-minute break can recharge your mental batteries and center your focus.
 Meditation is the foundation of good habits because it provides clarity of thought.